vext-python/vext/README.md

 Packages that use C extensions often don't work, because their setup.py doesn't know about virtualenv / venv.

-Pillow, Numpy and more recently OpenCV are notable packages that can be installed in virtualenv / venv with pip.
+Pillow, Numpy and recent versions of OpenCV are notable packages that can be installed in virtualenv / venv with pip.

 Using Vext Instead
 ------------------

-To enable a vext package, create a .vext file as below:
+To enable a vext package, create a .vext file.
+As an example, here pygtk.vext

 ```
 # Pygtk vext